Print off copies of how the game works – one for each player perhaps

 ►► Can deliver to Canada and USA, but because of massive obstacles in the way of small-time operators thanks to BREXIT cannot send to Europe.
 Contact me.

-Payment via Paypal, but if you’d prefer to pay another way, please send a message via contact page.
+For USA & Canada, or if you’d prefer to pay another way, please send a message via contact page.

 Includes the rules in English – full colour